Igazine/digigun.scripting.hx/README.md

 The first fully-featured scripting engine implemented in this library is **Wren**—a small, fast, class-based concurrent scripting language (https://wren.io/).

+> #### Why Wren?
+>
+> Wren is a lightweight, fast, and embeddable scripting language with a simple syntax and a focus on performance.
+It is a great choice for embedding into Haxe applications due to its small footprint and ease of integration.
+Although the language is different, Haxe developers can immediately feel at home with its clean, modern syntax.

 ### Usage Example

 ```haxe